-The second oldest of six children, I grew up [although some would argue that fact] on Cape Cod in Massachusetts.
+The second oldest of six children, I grew up on Cape Cod in Massachusetts.
 I credit my father for showing me the power of dreams and my mother for teaching me the value of working for them.

 While I thought it would be nice to be popular, my sister thought it would be popular to be nice.
 I was never popular; she was always nice.
 Mainly, my four younger brothers were messy and loud.
 (They’re never going to read this.
 Trust me.)